uvapl/uva-prog-physics/20 Week 1/01 Introduction/01 Preparations.md

 Use IDLE to calculate:

 1.	$6 + 4 * 10$

 2.	$(6 + 4) * 10$

 	Compare this to #1, and note that Python uses parentheses just like you would in normal math to determine order of operations!

 3. 23.0 to the 5th power

 4. Positive root of the following equation:

 	$34 * x ^ 2 + 68 * x - 510$
 	Recall:
 	$a * x ^ 2 + b * x + c$
 	$x1 = ( - b + sqrt (b * b - 4 * a * c) ) / (2 * a)$

+## Attribution

 The tutorial for IDLE is based on the official IDLE tutorial by Daryl Harms.
 Asfandyar Qureshi, Feb 2006.